 - Demonstrate a commitment to the advancement of culturally and/or linguistically responsive care or diversity through leadership, research or community involvement.

 - Intend to practice medicine in Southern California

-- Able to participate in a mentoring relationship with a Southern California Kaiser Permanente physician
+- Are able to participate in a mentoring relationship with a Southern California Kaiser Permanente physician

-DAR offers several medical scholarships in the amount of up to $5000.
+DAR offers several medical scholarships in amounts up to $5000.
 To apply for these scholarship please visit their website.

 The Pisacano Scholars Leadership Program offers many career development opportunities, as well as scholarship funding, to the future leaders of family medicine.
 Please visit the Pisacano Leadership Foundation website to learn more and apply.

 Tylenol offers multiple scholarships annually.
 For applications and more information, visit the Tylenol website.
 Use access key TYNL.